 11. Go all round

-Make way for extra storage in a utility room by fitting deep shelving near to the ceiling around the walls.
+Make way for extra storage in a utility room or when designing a mudroom by fitting deep shelving near to the ceiling around the walls.
 Set so high it won’t intrude into the room’s useful space, but can provide a large area for tidying away the items you don’t use frequently.

 The contents will be clearly visible, of course, so stick to pieces that look good on their own or follow the tried-and-tested tactic of storing within baskets for a consistent appearance, and a natural and tactile note.